total-fraud/redux-shopping-cart/README.md

 in test-utils.tsx we describe wrapper function that wrap components in provider and router to test components work, in the next function we take as a parameter fake store data also to test cart component

-#Inner components logic you can read from components comments
+##Inner component`s logic you can read from components comments

+##To run puppeteer test`s you need to wright in the terminal: npm run preview and start then start the test